Elastifile/elastifile-provisioner-csi/docs/examples.md

 * `create-job.sh` - creates a pvc and a job that consumes the pvc and writes some data

-Demonstrates how to create a job and mount volume provisioned by ECFS plugin
+Demonstrates how to create a job and mount volume provisioned by Elastifile CSI plugin

 * `create-restore-job.sh` - creates a snapshot on an existing volume, restores it to a new volume, then writes to a new file while reading fom an existing one